webboty/Dexter-Wiki/Gateware.md

 Dexters gateware configures the [Xilinx Inc. XC7Z010-1CLG400C FPGA](http://www.xilinx.com/support/documentation/data_sheets/ds190-Zynq-7000-Overview.pdf) from the image of the [micro SD card](SD-Card-Image) on the [microzed](http://zedboard.org/product/microzed) board.

+The SD card image has multiple partitions, one is the actual hard drive image when running in the robot.
+Another is the FAT partition which contains UBOOT, ZIMAGE, DTS (Device Tree) and the Gateware .BIT file.
+Those can be updated individually.

 The DexRun.c [firmware](Firmware) communicates with the gateware by setting and reading memory mapped registers through the ['w' command oplet](oplet-write)

 Addr | Function